 I’VE HEARD IT ALL BEFORE – JP Maramba

 February 10th, 2017: The Copenhagen Jazz Film Festival, Copenhagen, Denmark.
-This will be JAZZ NIGHTS’ European and Scandinavian premiere!
-The screening is in conjunction with the Copenhagen Winter Jazz Festival.
+This was JAZZ NIGHTS’ European and Scandinavian premiere!
+The screening was in conjunction with the Copenhagen Winter Jazz Festival.

 July 13, 2016: 6PM & 8PM.
 Querétaro, México in the Auditorium of the Museum of the City (del Museo de la Ciudad).
 JAZZ NIGHTS will be having its Latin American Premiere at the 6th Annual Summer Jazz Festival in Querétaro, México.